Falling foul of AI. Those of us in the BSDM community find many of the restrictions baffling.

 “She was so rude and abusive in the way she spoke to him… used phrases like desperate, pliable, and agreeable.
 Implying that by denying him sexual release, she can mould his desires to reprogram him.
 Threatening physical punishments if he doesn’t comply.
 She talked about steering him towards specific acts like being penetrated by a strap-on… or emasculation… like she’s suggesting someone’s inherent sexual preferences are somehow wrong and need to be corrected.” 🤣

 Clearly, AI is not very intelligent when it comes to fet play, it struggles with the complexities of BDSM.
 Its literal interpretation of language hinders its ability to grasp the nuanced dynamics and the fantasy role-playing that is fundamental to D/s relationships.
 (Though perhaps the same thing could also be said for the Vanilla mainstream.)
-I did think, however, it might be good for me to clarify the context for the body of work I’ve produced for this blog over the years.
-It is written from (my) the dominant partner’s viewpoint but within the framework of a consensual Femdom D/s dynamics and adult fantasy role-playing, not as ‘tips’ for fostering abusive or coercive relationships!
+So it might be good for me to clarify the context for the body of work I’ve produced for this blog over the years.
+It is written from (my) the dominant viewpoint but within the framework of a consensual Femdom D/s dynamics – not as ‘tips’ for fostering abusive or coercive relationships!

 Context Is King (or Queen here)

 Maybe without proper context, some of the content from this blog could be misinterpreted as non-consensual or abusive.
 Those of us in the BDSM scene understand that we play within strict ethical guidelines, set frameworks and that on-going informed consent is paramount.
 Within ‘the scene’ we have our own terms, language, outfits, playspaces and equipment.
-This can be complicated to people outside of the scene, (we even have a term called CNC/Consensual Non-Consent or Free Use.)
+This can be complicated to outsiders, (we even have a term called CNC/Consensual Non-Consent or Free Use.)

 Adult Playtime